-Using Pinterest business account to market your business could prove very powerful and return you customers more than you could ever imagine.
+Using a Pinterest business account to market your business could prove very powerful and return you, customers, more than you could ever imagine.

 The most important thing is to do it right and make sure you are consistent in your post and engagement on the platform.
 This matters a lot so you don’t end up looking like spam.

-Even as a blogger, Pinterest should be your number of social media cause almost all reasonable and high profile bloggers use it to generate massive quality traffic.
+Even as a blogger, Pinterest should be your number of social media cause almost all reasonable and high-profile bloggers to use it to generate massive quality traffic.